Sudden death of entanglement with Hamiltonian ensemble assisted by auxiliary qubits: Longitudinal Relaxation of A Single Qubit

 \section{Longitudinal Relaxation of A Single Qubit}

 In the previous investigations, due to the classical property of the noise, the quantum simulation approach can only simulate the longitudinal relaxation at the high-temperature limit \cite{Wang2018NPJQI,Zhang2021FP,Chen2022NPJQI}.
 In this paper, we introduce an auxiliary qubit, which interacts with the working qubit as schematically illustrated in Fig.~\ref{fig:SingleQubitSketch}, in order to simulate the longitudinal relaxation at finite temperatures.
-In the Hamiltonian ensemble, the Hamiltonian of a realization reads

-where we set $\hbar=1$, $\sigma_z$ is the Pauli matrix, $\sigma_{\pm}$ are the raising and lowering operators and $\omega_0$ is the unit for frequency.
+In the Hamiltonian ensemble, the Hamiltonian of a realization reads { } where we set $\hbar=1$, $\sigma_z$ is the Pauli matrix, $\sigma_{\pm}$ are the raising and lowering operators and $\omega_0$ is the unit for frequency.
 Hereafter, we set $\omega_0=1$ in the following simulations. $f(\varepsilon)=f^{\ast}(\varepsilon)$ is the coupling strength between the working qubit and the auxiliary qubit.
 For simplicity, the two-qubit product states are relabeled as

-where $|\pm\pm\rangle_{A B}\equiv|\pm\rangle_A \otimes|\pm\rangle_B$ denote the eigenstates of Pauli operator $\sigma_z^A \otimes \sigma_z^B$.
-Since $\sigma_z^A \otimes \sigma_z^B$ is the conserved quantity, i.e., $[\sigma_z^A \otimes \sigma_z^B,~\hat{H}_\varepsilon]=0$, we can rewrite $\hat{H}_\varepsilon$ as a block-diagonal matrix in the basis listed in Eq.~(\ref{Eq5}),
+where $|\pm\pm\rangle_{A_1 A_2}\equiv|\pm\rangle_{A_1} \otimes|\pm\rangle_{A_2}$ denote the eigenstates of Pauli operator $\sigma_z^{A_1} \otimes \sigma_z^{A_2}$.
+Since $\sigma_z^{A_1} \otimes \sigma_z^{A_2}$ is the conserved quantity, i.e., $[\sigma_z^{A_1} \otimes \sigma_z^{A_2},~\hat{H}_\varepsilon]=0$, we can rewrite $\hat{H}_\varepsilon$ as a block-diagonal matrix in the basis listed in Eq.~(\ref{Eq5}),